sumit33k/Churn_analysis/README.md

 5. Recommendations

-Please open the pnyb file for the report.
+Please open the pynb file for the report.